matteo-zambon-gtm/EEC-dataLayer-Builder-for-GA4/README.md

 - currency
 - coupon

-Why do you have to this?
+Why do you have this?
 Because in the GA4 ecommerce object these parameters are outside the __items__ and you have to grab them and use them in the GA4 Tag.

 - ecommerce.purchase.actionField.id